LDNGuide

 Earn 3x points with your sapphire card

-As fun as spending your Saturday morning in the gluten-free aisle screaming “THREE BLOODY QUID FOR A SCOTCH PANCAKE” is, we have a feeling that brunch at Where The Pancakes Are will be better.
-Why?
-Because it’s a place entirely dedicated to the best of the beige foods, there’s some swell outdoor seating, and there’s gluten-free batter available.
+As fun as spending your Saturday morning in the gluten-free aisle screaming “THREE BLOODY QUID FOR A SCOTCH PANCAKE?!” is, brunch at Where The Pancakes Are is better.
+It’s entirely dedicated to the best of the beige foods, there’s some swell outdoor seating, and there’s gluten-free pancake batter available.
 Get yourself a carafe of mimosa too.
-Why?
-Come on, it’s a carafe of mimosa.
+You should know that their 3-in-1 batter is also dairy-free and vegan too, so everyone in your group can enjoy sea salted caramel pancakes at the Southwark spot.

 First off, props to Granger & Co for having one of the most thorough allergen menus of all time.
-We salute this behaviour and more importantly, we salute how tasty the brunch options are.
-As well as your egg and avocado classics, it also serves things like almond milk chia seed pots, jasmine tea hot smoked salmon, and of course, gluten-free bread.
+We salute this behaviour and more importantly, we salute how tasty the brunch options are at this Aussie spot in King’s Cross.
+As well as your egg and avocado classics, it serves things like four grain hojicha porridge, braised cannellini beans, and gluten-free bread.
 Freshly squeezed OJ and Allpress coffee encouraged.

 photo credit: Rob Greig

 Farm Girl is one of those places where the menu reads sort of like a haiku entitled ‘Vitamins Are Our Friends’.
-We’re talking cacao nibs, toasted sesame, ginger, cardamom, candy beetroot, and something jolly called summer leaves cucumber.
-But amid all of the herbs and hibiscus, you’ll find everything from sour cherry pancakes to spicy shiitake tacos that are completely gluten-free.
-Follow up brunch with a very casual stroll around Portobello Market.
+We’re talking cacao nibs, toasted sesame, ginger, cardamom, candy beetroot, dragon fruit, and açaí bowls.
+But amid all of the herbs and hibiscus, you’ll find dishes like cherry pancakes and spicy fish tacos that are completely gluten-free.
+Follow up brunch at the Australian cafe with a casual stroll around Portobello Market.
 You sophisticate you.

 Gluten-Free Pasta Spots

 Heroes come in many forms.
 Doctors.
 Teachers.
 Nurses.
 For you, cornstarch.
 And when you’re looking for a hero at a perilous time of crisis—getting a serious pasta craving on a Wednesday night—Pastaio has got your back.
-This bright and easy handmade pasta spot in Soho has a gluten-free penne that you can trade out with any of the other pastas, so it’s perfect whether you’re after a bolognese or a mussels, garlic, and ‘nduja moment.
+This bright and easy handmade pasta spot in Soho has gluten-free penne that you can swap in for most of the other pastas, so it’s perfect whether you’re after eight-hour beef bolognese or a chilli, clam, and caper moment.

 Locanda Locatelli